PatrickIndran/BlenderStruct/README.md

 BlenderStruct is a Blender add-on that automatically creates a folder structure for your Blender projects and saves the Blender file in the appropriate folder.
 This add-on is designed to help you stay organized and save time by creating a consistent folder structure for your projects.

+> **Warning**
+>
+> The Blender file will be saved in the 'project' subfolder within the created folder structure.
+Ensure that you choose the correct file name and location when using the add-on.

 ## Features

 - Automatically creates a folder structure based on the chosen file name.